petya2164/typescript-crud-example/README.md

 * the UI layer can be hard to test.
 By moving the logic to other layers, it becomes easier to test.

-This WebApp can store data in 2 separate "backends":
+This WebApp can store and access data in 2 separate "backends":

 1. The browser's LocalStorage (default option)
-2. REST API (via json-server)
+2. REST API (serving dummy_data/db.json via json-server)

 ## Quick start